cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 {:.ui.dividing.header.no_toc}

 Files and commands are the backbone of a getting work done on a terminal.
-Knowing how to effectively manipulate them is key, so we'll need to learn the commands that make manipulating these files possible.
+Knowing how to effectively manipulate them is key, so we will need to learn the commands that make manipulating these files possible.

 ## Working with Labs